iron-software/IronPdfJava.Examples/examples/bookmarks/README.md

 ***Based on <https://ironpdf.com/examples/bookmarks/>***

-Developers can leverage the `BookmarkManager` to insert bookmarks into a PDF file.
-To access `BookmarkManager`, invoke the `getBookmarks` method on a `PdfDocument`.
+Developers can utilize the `BookmarkManager` class to incorporate bookmarks into a PDF file.
+It's accessible by invoking the `getBookmarks` method on the `PdfDocument`.

 ```java
 BookmarkManager bookmarks = pdf.getBookmarks();
 ```

-In our example, we use the `addBookmarkAtEnd` method to sequentially insert four top-level bookmarks into the active `PdfDocument` before committing the changes to the disk.
-When you open the PDF after running this code, the bookmarks will appear in this sequence:
+In the provided code snippet, we employ the `addBookmarkAtEnd` method to insert four sequential top-level bookmarks into the active `PdfDocument` before committing those changes to disk.
+Once the PDF is opened after running this code, the bookmarks will be displayed in the following sequence:

 - Author's Note
 - Table of Content
 - Summary
 - References

-Another method, `addBookmarkAtStart`, allows you to add a bookmark to the beginning, making it show up before any existing bookmarks.
-For instance, the following code snippet, if placed immediately after Line 16 in the code example, positions the "Foreword" bookmark at the very front of our previously mentioned list.
+Additionally, the `addBookmarkAtStart` method can be used to insert a bookmark at the beginning of the list, causing it to precede any existing bookmarks.
+For instance, the following line of code, if executed directly after Line 16 in the featured code example, would position the "Foreword" bookmark at the top of the previously mentioned list.

 ```java
 bookmarks.addBookMarkAtStart("Foreword",1);
 ```

-IronPDF is designed to recognize bookmarks that were inserted using different third-party applications.
-This capability significantly enhances the library's versatility for adding and adjusting bookmarks in PDFs that have already been generated, based on organizational needs.
+IronPDF is engineered to detect and integrate bookmarks that were previously placed in PDFs by other third-party applications.
+This capability enables significant flexibility in managing bookmarks within PDFs that have already been rendered, as might be demanded in various business scenarios.

-For more comprehensive insights into bookmark management and additional PDF features, please visit the [IronPDF Overview Page on IronSoftware](https://ironpdf.com/) to discover more about the features and how to integrate them.
+For a comprehensive exploration of bookmark capabilities and other PDF features, check out the [IronPDF Overview Page on IronSoftware](https://ironpdf.com/) to learn more about the extensive features and integration options.